threerings/narya/src/as/com/threerings/README.txt

 - Static constants are not inherited by subclasses.
 You can make them prototype rather than static and they will be.

+- anonymous class options:

+  - pass arrays of functions, with just a convention as to which function is which (no compile-time type checking)
+  - pass objects with functions of the right names attached (no compile-time)
+  - make adapters, as necessary, for interfaces (bleah!)
+(Still no good compile-time checking, except for the # of args)
+  - add code to verify the object's functions against describeType calls..
+    (would need to iterate on types because describeType only finds methods in the terminal interface.
+Only # of args can be checked)

+- actionscript problems
+  - helper classes go outside the package
+  - each cast is broken in one way or another